 Prickly pear oil is also more expensive, they were asking for 700 dirham (around £55 for a small bottle), though one assistant was willing to knock it down to 600 dirham.

 If anyone can recommend some reputable retailers of pure organic Argan oil online (not tampered with in any way and in a dark brown bottle – which helps preserve it’s purity) – please let me know.

 People are selling sunflower oil with an Argan label on the bottle.
-It is much safer to buy it direct from the Argan cooperatives to get the pure product.
+It’s a much safer bet to buy it directly from the Argan cooperatives to get the pure product.

 A spot of wine tasting to end the day……